LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 ``type`` property.

 1. Add an Angular click handler that calls ``sort('name')`` to the Name  ``<th>`` element.

+   * Note that the sorting feature will not work until you have completed step 3.

 2. Add an Angular click handler that calls ``sort('type')`` to the Type ``<th>`` element.
 3. Add a ``sort`` method to the ``OrbitListComponent`` class.